YelenaMerzlyakova/ColorGame/README.md

 # ColorGame
-Can you guess the color?
-[Let's play!](https://yelenamerzlyakova.github.io/ColorGame/)
+:fire: Can you guess the color? :fire:  [Let's play!](https://yelenamerzlyakova.github.io/ColorGame/)

 This is a game I created to refresh my Javascript skills after mostly working with PHP.
 The goal of the game is